Addressing Data Scarcity in Optical Matrix Multiplier Modeling Using Transfer Learning

 The experimental measurement setup for OMM by a $3\times 3$ matrix is shown in Fig. \ref{fig_exp}.
-A broadband amplified spontaneous emission (ASE) source is use to probe the photonic circuit.
+A broadband amplified spontaneous emission (ASE) source is used to probe the Silicon PIC.
 A $1\times 4$ optical switch was employed to sequentially probe the 3 inputs of the chip, which are accessible through grating couplers.
 A separate input measurement path was used to record the input.
 The arrangement of grating couplers on the PIC necessitates probing it with a 7-core multi-core fiber (MCF).
-Thus, the outputs of the optical switch were connected to the 3 inputs of a fan-in device coupling from single-mode inputs to a MCF output \cite{ding2016reconfigurable}.
+Thus, the outputs of the optical switch were connected to the 3 inputs of a fan-in device coupling from single-mode inputs to an MCF output \cite{ding2016reconfigurable}.
 Only 3 out of the 7 cores were used in this work.
 To ensure the chip operated within the linear regime, the optical power at the output of the input MCF was maintained at approximately 12 dBm.
 The heaters on the PIC were controlled using a printed circuit board and digital-to-analog converters.
+In the PIC, only one phase shifter was implemented per MZI, allowing only amplitude control and thus the implementation of a positive-only matrix.
 At the output of the chip, a second set of grating couplers was used to out-couple the light onto a second MCF followed by a fan-out device, and the 3 relevant outputs were connected to a $4\times 1$ optical switch.
 This optical switch was further linked to an optical spectrum analyzer (OSA), where a 50 GHz spectral bandwidth at 1550 nm is selected for the measurement of the matrix weights.
-The measurements were carried out by fixing a set of voltages applied to the 9 MZIs under test and sequentially measuring the input optical power $P_{in}$ and the output optical power $P_{out}$ to calculate the implemented matrix weight using $W = \frac{P_{out}}{P_{in}}$.
+The measurements were carried out by fixing a set of voltages applied to the 9 MZIs under test and sequentially measuring the input optical power $P_{in}$ and the output optical power $P_{out}$ to calculate the implemented matrix weight using $W = \frac{P_{out}}{P_{in}}$ and convert them in dB scale for further use.
 Additional details on the measurement procedure and the PIC itself can be found in \cite{cem2023data} and \cite{ding2016reconfigurable}, respectively.

 When generating a dataset for training the models, it is necessary to measure matrix weights corresponding to various voltages.
 The applied voltages were initially swept from $0$ to $2$ V, covering one half-period of the MZIs' transfer function.
 For each MZI voltage, a sweeping process was conducted individually throughout the entire range with a step size of $0.1$ V while the remaining heater voltages were held constant, resulting in a total of $189$ measurement points.
 Additional measurements were conducted to increase the size of the dataset where the values for the $9$ applied voltages were sampled from $9$ i.i.d. uniform distributions from $0$ to $2$ V. In total, a training dataset $\mathcal{D}_{exp,train}$ with $4400$ sets of $\{\mathbf{V}, \mathbf{W}\}$ were used for training the models and $700$ measurements were reserved for the testing dataset $\mathcal{D}_{exp,test}$.
 When analyzing performance under limited data availability, fewer training points were used to train AM and two NN models with and without TL.
 Note that the initial $189$ measurements were always kept in $\mathcal{D}_{exp,train}$.
 AM was trained in MATLAB using the unconstrained multivariable optimization function \textit{fminunc()} and was used to generate $50,000$ new synthetic measurements using random voltages (uniformly distributed from $0$ to $2$ V) as inputs, resulting in the synthetic dataset $\mathcal{D}_{synth}$.